 [Collected on the Internet, 1998]

 This bloke and his family were on holiday in the States and went to Mexico for a week.
 As he was an avid cactus fan he bought a rare and expensive cactus there, it was about a metre high and cost about $500 Aus.
-He got it home and the customs people were none too impressed so they said it must stay in quarantine for 3 months, cost - $800 or so.
+He got it home and the customs people were none too impressed so they said it must stay in quarantine for

-He finally got his cactus home and planted it in his backyard where over time it grew to about 2 metres or so in height.
+He finally got his cactus home and planted it in his backyard where over time it grew to about

 One evening after a beautiful warm spring day he was out watering his garden and thought he might give the cactus a light spray.
 This he did and was amazed to see the plant shiver all over, he gave it another light spray and it shivered and shook again.
 All its arms moved.
 He was puzzled so he rang the council who put him on to the state gardens.